ibrahimmlk/AI-Fact-Checker/README.md

 ![Tavily Search](https://img.shields.io/badge/Tavily-Search-orange)
 ![Streamlit](https://img.shields.io/badge/Streamlit-1.35%2B-red)

-FactCheck AI is an autonomous multi-source fact-checking agent that verifies any claim by deconstructing it into atomic sub-claims, searching the web for evidence, evaluating each sub-claim with a confidence score, detecting logical fallacies, and producing a comprehensive structured report — all in a single pipeline run.
+FactCheck AI is an autonomous multi-source fact-checking agent that verifies any claim by deconstructing it into atomic sub-claims, searching the web for evidence, evaluating each sub-claim with a confidence score, detecting logical fallacies, and producing a comprehensive structured report, all in a single pipeline run.

 What makes FactCheck AI unique is its **conditional routing loop**: after initial evidence gathering and evaluation, the LangGraph state machine checks whether any sub-claim has a confidence score below 60%.
-If so, the agent automatically generates more targeted search queries and performs a second pass of deep research before proceeding — up to 2 extra iterations.
+If so, the agent automatically generates more targeted search queries and performs a second pass of deep research before proceeding, up to 2 extra iterations.
 This ensures low-confidence claims receive additional scrutiny without spiralling into infinite loops.

 ---